 4.2) JPEG or RAW?

-If you are still shooting JPEG, slap yourself in the face – time to move to RAW and finally explore its benefits.
-You want to shoot RAW for astrophotography, because you will often find yourself playing with the white balance settings, which cannot be changed in JPEG images.
-There are many other benefits to shooting RAW, such as 14-bit RAW that gives the most amount of colors.
-See my RAW vs JPEG article for more details on why you should be shooting RAW.
+If you are still shooting JPEG, slap yourself in the face – time to move to RAW and finally explore its benefits, especially when it comes to photographing the Milky Way.
+You want to shoot RAW for astrophotography, because you will often find yourself adjusting things like white balance, which you might not be able to change in JPEG images.
+There are many other benefits to shooting RAW – see my RAW vs JPEG article for more details on why you should stay away from JPEG for night photography.

 4.3) Camera Mode

-As I have already pointed out above, you must be shooting in full manual mode.
-This means that you need to turn off Auto ISO first, then set aperture to the maximum aperture like f/1.4, then the length of the exposure / shutter speed based on the 500 or 600 rule (typically between 20 to 30 seconds), followed by ISO (which I would set to 1600 as the base and move it up or down if needed).
-If you cannot clearly see the Milky Way in your shot after you take your first shot, you will need to raise ISO to a higher value like 3200 or more.
+Whenever doing any type of night photography, you should always be shooting in full manual mode, as there is simply not enough light for your camera’s meter to calculate the right exposure.
+This means that you need to turn off Auto ISO first, then set aperture to the maximum aperture like f/1.4, then the length of the exposure / shutter speed based on the “500 Rule” (typically between 20 to 30 seconds), followed by ISO (which I would set to 1600 as the base and move it up or down as needed).
+If you cannot clearly see the Milky Way in your shot after you take your first shot, you will need to raise ISO to a higher number like ISO 3200.
 Since you are shooting RAW, white balance does not matter.

 5) Foreground Elements and Composition

 While capturing a shot of the Milky Way as shown in the beginning of this article can be rewarding, it is often boring to just shoot the Milky Way by itself.
 The best thing to do for these types of shots is to incorporate interesting foreground elements into your shots.
 Whether it is a beautiful mountain, a surreal lake, a rock or some other interesting object, it will surely make the photo much more appealing to the viewer’s eye.
 These shots can be hard to plan and require some prior research to determine the location of the Milky Way but, if you get it all right, all that effort will surely pay off.
-If you are blessed with a beautiful moonlight that illuminates your subject(s), you might come back with killer pictures that will surely deserve a place on your wall.
-While I personally have not experimented a lot with night photography, I am definitely planning on doing it more going forward, because it gives a very different and refreshing look to images.
+If you are blessed with a beautiful moonlight that illuminates your subjects, you might come back with killer pictures that will surely deserve a place on your wall.
 Here is a picture that I captured a couple of years back of Maroon Bells, taken at night:

 While the Milky Way is not seen above the mountain tops, it is still pretty incredible that the shot was taken at night.
 The whole scene was illuminated just by moonlight!
-If you look closely, you will see that the stars are slightly trailed – that’s because I broke the 500 / 600 Rule with a 30 second exposure @ 29mm.
-I did that because I wanted a single shot that captured both the sky and the scenery and I wanted to shoot at lower ISO value (800) to get the best dynamic range, colors and least amount of noise.
+If you look closely, you will see that the stars are slightly trailed – that’s because I broke the “500 Rule” with a 30 second exposure @ 29mm.
+I did that because I wanted a single shot that captured both the sky and the scenery, and I wanted to shoot at lower ISO to get the best image quality.
 I also stopped down the 24-70mm f/2.8G lens that I used that day to f/3.2 to get a little sharper corners.

-Here is a great shot by our very own Tom Redd, who spent a night at the Arches National Park in Moab, UT and captured the Milky Way with the window arch and other shapes as the foreground elements:
+Here is another image captured by Tom Redd, who spent a night at the Arches National Park in Moab, UT and captured the Milky Way with the window arch and other shapes as the foreground elements:

-The picture on the left is what the camera captured and the picture on the right is what I made it after some adjustments in Photoshop.
-Hard to believe that so much more detail can be brought out from images, but it actually did not take me long to do that.
+The picture on the left is what the camera captured and the picture on the right is what I made it look like after some adjustments in Photoshop.
+Hard to believe that so much more detail can be brought out from images, but it actually did not take me long to get there.
 All I did was change white balance towards blues, then opened up the “Levels” tool in Photoshop and changed the sliders a bit to increase contrast and bring out the missing details:

-You can achieve similar results by playing with the Curves panel in Lightroom – just experiment a little and you can make some drastic changes to your images.
-Once you are done, resize the image to the resolution you want, sharpen it up a tad (but don’t overdo it) and you should be good to go!
+You can achieve similar results by playing with the Curves panel in Lightroom and you can bright out the details of the Milky Way by using the Adjustment Brush and adding things like contrast and structure to it – just experiment a little!
+Once you are done, resize the image to the resolution you want, sharpen it up a tad (but don’t overdo it) and you should have a pretty presentable image of the Milky Way.

 Hope this article gives some guidance to those who want to experiment with photographing the stars and the Milky Way.
-If you have any questions, please feel free to ask below in the comments section and I will do my best to share more of what I know!
+If you have any questions, please feel free to ask us in the comments section below!